pnggroup/pngcheck/TESTING.md

 1. Add PNG files to `fixtures/pngsuite/`
 2. Run `bundle exec test/bin/pngcheck-test expectations`
 3. Run `bundle exec test/bin/pngcheck-test generate`

+## CI troubles

+### Windows CI (windows-2022, windows-11-arm)

+For some reason, the CMake custom target (in `test/CMakeList.txt`) fails to find the `test/bin/pngcheck-test` script on Windows.
+Yet it works on Ubuntu and macOS.

+In addition, Windows builds the `pngcheck` executable under the `build/{preset-name}/{preset-name}/` directory, while on Linux and macOS it is under `build/{preset-name}/`.

+As a result, the `build.yml` workflow does not use CMake to run tests:

+- directly runs the `test/bin/pngcheck-test` script and uses the `PNGCHECK_EXECUTABLE` environment variable to point to the built `pngcheck` executable, instead of `cmake --build build --preset Debug --target pngsuite-download`.

+- directly uses the `ceedling` command to run tests instead of the CMake targets:
+`cmake --build build --preset Debug --target test-all`.

 ## Troubleshooting